Moving sum procedure for change point detection under piecewise linearity: MOSUM procedure under piecewise linearity

-Theorem~\ref{5.1}~\ref{thm:est:one} shows that the MOSUM procedure achieves consistency in estimating $J_n$ and detects a single estimator within the interval of length $G$ from each $k_j, \, j = 1, \ldots, J_n$.
-Further, when $f_i$ is continuous, \ref{thm:est:two}~derives the rate of localization.
-It implies that
+Theorem~\ref{5.1}~\ref{thm:est:one} shows that the MOSUM procedure achieves consistency in estimating~$J_n$, and it locates a single estimator within the interval of length $G$ from each $k_j$.
+Further, when $f_i$ is continuous, \ref{thm:est:two}~derives the rate of localization, which implies that $\max_{1 \le j \le J_n} d_j^{2/3} \vert \wh k_j - k_j \vert = O_P ( J_n^{1/\gamma})$.
+In particular, when $d_j = O(n^{-1})$ (which ensures the boundedness of $f_i$) and the number of change points is finite (i.e.,\ $J_n = O(1)$), the resultant rate, $\max_{1 \le j \le J_n} \vert \wh k_j - k_j \vert = O_P(n^{2/3})$, matches the minimax lower bound derived in \cite{raimondo1998minimax} in the context of a single sharp `cusp' estimation (see Theorem~4.6 therein).
+In Theorem~\ref{5.1}~\ref{thm:est:two}, the condition that $\wh{\tau}_k^2 = \wh\tau^2$ is made for the ease of the proof, and this estimator $\wh\tau^2$ is required only to be bounded appropriately without being consistent.